Tools & calculators

 Points destination explorer

 When it comes to choosing the ideal credit card, it makes sense to have your own wishlist against which any card’s features can be checked.
 So if yours reads something like this – Rewards Points, Bonus Points, Flexibility, Complimentary Benefits, Security – you need to seriously consider the Westpac Altitude Platinum Credit Card.
 Prepare to be surprised at how much you get for a fee that’s probably lower than you expect.

-Tick this one off right away, because this is a rewards card account which delivers two cards – AmEx and Visa – to maximise both points earning and card acceptance.
+Tick this one off right away, because this is a rewards card account.
 You can choose between Westpac’s proprietary Altitude Rewards points or Qantas Frequent Flyer points.
 Here are the relevant earning rates, not the highest available, but quite reasonable for the price of the card:

 Altitude points never expire as long as you hold an Altitude card, and Qantas points won’t expire provided you don’t go longer than 18 months without earning or using some points, even if it’s just a few.

 There are points caps to be aware of.
 Altitude points are capped at 7,500 per month, while Qantas Points are capped at 3,750 per month.
-This is unlikely to trouble most cardholders, since if spending was equally distributed between the Visa and AmEx cards, you’d need to outlay $5,000 in a single month to earn 3,750 Qantas points or 7,500 Altitude points.
+This is unlikely to trouble most cardholders, since you’d need to outlay $7,500 in a single month to earn 7,500 Altitude points or 3,750 Qantas points.
 If you regularly spend this much, you would probably find the Westpac Altitude Black Credit Card a better fit.